WHO WE ARE

 ecosystems and their importance in sustaining our island environment

-We are seeking to train and hire Caymanians who are unemployed or out of University due to COVID-19.
+We are seeking to train and hire Caymanians who are passionate about their Islands and the environment.

 We are working closely with the Department of Environment to collect data and to monitor damage.